Tying & The Fly Tyer

 Fly dressing is the art of using materials like natural furs and feathers and turning them into fishing flies using specialist tools and vices.
 We have everything required with stunning ranges from major manufacturers like Semperfli and Veniard - stunning tools kits, the best in scissors and bobbin holders for sale and delivered world-wide.

 Hooks are the essential starting point so we stock stunning Kamasan, Veniard Osprey, Partridge in 25, 100 and 1000 packs plus Umpqua's range at stunning value with 50 hooks in a packet with their magnets to stop the hooks falling out, check our range of hooks

-In 1800's to 1950's tying used exotic fly tying materials from rare bird species.
-Today when tying flies there is a vast range of materials that can be used.
-Ranging from traditional fly tying furs like hare and fly tying feathers like pheasant tail.
-Synthetic materials like mylar tinsels, silks or threads.
-Modern fly tying threads like Semperfli Nano silk now exist in 12/0 size (50 denier) but they are virtually unbreakable.
+In 1800's to 1950's tyers used exotic materials from rare bird species.
+Today there is a vast range of alternative dressings that can be used from furs like hare and feathers like cock pheasant tail.
+Modern synthetics are renewable and consistent, materials like mylar tinsels, silks or threads.
+Modern threads like Semperfli Nano silk now exist in 12/0 size (50 denier), 18/0 (30 denier) and 6/0 (100 denier) but they are virtually unbreakable.

 The Changing World of Materials